Customise Consent Preferences

 1. People in Original Medicare

-Medicare Supplement Insurance plans are designed to work with Original Medicare.
+Medicare Supplement plans are designed to work with Original Medicare (Parts A and B).
 They are not designed to work with Medicare Advantage, and they cannot be used to cover the out-of-pocket costs associated with a Medicare Advantage plan.
 In fact, it is illegal for someone to knowingly sell a Medicare Supplement Insurance policy to someone who is enrolled in Medicare Advantage.

 2. People with Possible Hospital or Skilled Nursing Facility Costs

-Standard Medicare Insurance Supplement plans pay 100% of Medicare Part A coinsurance, with up to an additional 365 days after Medicare benefits are used.
-Some Medigap policies also cover 100% of skilled nursing facility care.
+All Medicare Supplement plans pay 100% of Medicare Part A coinsurance, and offer up to an additional 365 days of coverage after Medicare benefits are used.
+Some Medigap policies also cover 100% of the skilled nursing facility care coinsurance.

 3. People Who Want to Travel Abroad

-Medicare provides coverage in the United States.
-If you’re hoping to travel abroad during your golden years, you’re going to need additional coverage.
+Original Medicare provides coverage in the United States.
+Outside the U.S. you only have coverage in very limited circumstances.
+If you’re hoping to travel abroad during your retirement years, you’re going to need additional coverage.

 4. People Who Want to Plan Their Healthcare Costs